Turtle Petroglyph at Antelope Creek Village Site

 San Antonio Missions

 Welcome to San Antonio Missions, a National Park Service site and the only UNESCO World Heritage Site in Texas.
-After 10,000 years, the people of South Texas were faced with drought, European diseases, and colonization.
-In the early 1700s, many Nativ
+After thousands of years, South Texans faced drought, European diseases, and colonization.
+In the 1700s, these Indigenous South Texans for

 Visitors view fossils from walkway